 In addition to my work here in Belgium, Pathways’ sister organisation is active in Israel, bringing together teenagers from diverse Hebrew and Arabic-speaking communities.
 Last year we had more than 800 students and dozens of educators go through our programmes.
 It’s inspiring.

 With Game Changers, we’re not working with the schools as an extracurricular activity but partnering with educators who want to bring programmes in as part of the school day.
 The other unique factor is that we’re not just working to impact individuals but deliberately using the space to bring students together from different backgrounds and communities.
 They discover that they can actually sit down and work things through with someone who might seem quite different.
 Over time, and as they grow into positions of influence, we hope they can keep these connections and this toolset, and the sense of possibility and curiosity about people, to create a shared society where everyone can hear each other and work together.

 Why did you bring the concept to Belgium?

-Like many people, I moved to Belgium initially for personal reasons, as my wife relocated here for work.
+I moved to Belgium initially for personal reasons.
 Through some well-placed introductions, a conversation started around the idea of creating a Game Changers programme in Belgium.
 Sometimes once you throw yourself in you just meet the right people, and I met folks who were active in education who got excited by this idea and supported getting it off the ground.
 I’m really grateful that they believed in this vision.

 Has Belgium been receptive to it?